activecollab/utils/README.md

 ### Cookies

 `ActiveCollab\Cookies\CookiesInterface` - This interface and its implementation build on top of [dflydev-fig-cookies](https://github.com/dflydev/dflydev-fig-cookies) to provide higher level handling of cookies in PHP applications that use PSR-7 messages.
 Utility class provides a way to check for cookie existence, and to get, set and remove a cookie.
+Features include:

+1. Automatic cookie prefixing,
+2. Automatic cookie encryption,
+3. Setting cookie's time to live relative to current timestamp,
+4. Marking cookies as HTTP only, or secure.

 ```php
 <?php